padmakarPi/ibis-poc-demo/doc/structure.md

 ```

-Q&A:
+## FAQ

-1) why we use tsx for components
+#### why we use tsx for components
- => Typesefety, jsx support,
+ - Typesefety, jsx support,
- => tsx is a file syntax extension used by React and here you can use CSS and Html as well.
+ - tsx is a file syntax extension used by React and here you can use CSS and Html as well.
 You should use tsx files when rendering a React component.

-2) why we use .ts file for non component file.
+#### why we use .ts file for non component file.
- => basically on the non component file we don't need to use jsx features.
+ - basically on the non component file we don't need to use jsx features.

-3) what is the purpose of lib folder?
+#### what is the purpose of lib folder?
-=> lib contains general reusable code and utilities. services has integrations.
+ - lib contains general reusable code and utilities. services has integrations.
-=> lib code is synchronous. services involve async data fetching.
+ - lib code is synchronous. services involve async data fetching.
-=> lib functions are app-specific.
+ - lib functions are app-specific.
 Services can be more generic.
-=> Services often use lib utilities under the hood.
+ - Services often use lib utilities under the hood.

-4) what is the purpose of service folder.
+#### what is the purpose of service folder.
-=> Contains integration with external services such as making API calls.
+ - Contains integration with external services such as making API calls.
-=> Anything involving async operations and data fetching.
+ - Anything involving async operations and data fetching.
-=> Requests to backend APIs or external services.
+ - Requests to backend APIs or external services.

-5) what is the folder structure for new routes.
+#### what is the folder structure for new routes.
-=> folder sturure for route page. we use routeName/page.tsx (becuse of in future we will able to add new child route as well like: feature/new route)
+ - folder sturure for route page. we use routeName/page.tsx (becuse of in future we will able to add new child route as well like: feature/new route)